dsmithsl/blog/dsmith/_posts/2023-12-07-what-can-i-do-as-a-developer.md

 Your day job isn’t the only way to make an impact as a developer though, another is through contributions to Open Source software.
 For example, SQLLite, an open source database, is running on an estimated [trillion devices worldwide](https://www.sqlite.org/mostdeployed.html).
 Even a small sustainability improvement to that project is worthwhile.
 There are also loads of specific sustainability focused open source projects you can support and help to maintain.

 I’ve made some suggestions for things which might fit into your circles of control and influence.
 Some of these may suit your circumstances, some may not and there will also be things you can think of that I haven't.
 This is definitely an exercise that’s worth doing yourself to get the most out of it.

+# Implementation [is the] sexiest word in the English language

 In the end your list might not seem particularly sexy or impressive.
 That’s okay as long as they're things you're passionate about and excited to get started with.
 Remember, as Dr Johnson says: ‘implementation \[is the] sexiest word in the English language”.